Open a savings account.

 - Make sure you’ve downloaded and read the product terms and conditions, using our savings account finder, and make sure you understand any restrictions which may be in place to withdraw or invest funds.
 If you’re not sure about anything, get in touch and we’ll be happy to help.

 - Check you are eligible to open an account.
-Our savings accounts are currently only available for existing members or new applicants’ resident in the following postcode areas: IP, NR, CO, CM, CB and PE.
+Our savings accounts are currently only available for existing members or new applicants resident in the following postcode areas: AL, CB, CM, CO, IP, LU, MK, NR, PE or SG.

 - Read and keep the Financial Services Compensation Scheme (FSCS) information sheet, General Investment Terms & Conditions and Customer Information documents.